thumbnail image

 A circular green button featuring a white power symbol at its center.
 The symbol consists of a vertical line intersecting the top of a broken circle—an internationally recognized icon for powering on or off electronic devices.
 The background is a gradient of dark purple, which contrasts sharply with the bright green button, making it visually prominent.
 The design is sleek and modern, evoking themes of activation, control, and digital readiness.
 It may represent user interface elements, tech branding, or symbolic prompts for engagement and decision-making

-• An Introduction To Counselling
+• Introduction To Counselling

 Let’s dive straight into what might be useful to know.
 Some readers may have had prior counselling experience, while others might be newcomers starting out on their journey.